-More a mustard yellow, these are produced every day and sometimes twice a day depending on the amount of business that we are discussing and the number of amendments tabled.
+These are produced every day.
 They marshal (list in order - hence the name!) all the business set out in the Agenda with the addition of any amendments etc, into one convenient document.
-They can be found in the same places as the Notice Papers.

 Out of Order

 Occasionally someone oversteps the mark in a debate and contravenes the 'rules' we observe.
 In that situation, the Chair rings a bell and the speaker is expected to stop and sit down immediately.
 Most often experienced when a speaker strays off the point or in the debate on the Agenda/Business Committee report or during Question Time when someone launches into a speech rather than making a quick point or asking a question.